twyststar/Capstone-Proposal-2017-/README.md

 * _An app where you can post messages, validated to be haiku format_
   * _line by line, it must be 5 syllables, 7 syllables, 5 syllables._
 * _Original posts must be validated as haiku._
-* _Following comments or discussion may be in non haiku format, but will be limetted by length._
+* _Following comments or discussion may be in non haiku format, but will be limitted by length._
 * _Users can view all without log-in, but must sign in to post or comment_
 * _Database backed and deployed live_
 * _Include admin dashboard for oversight CRUD capabilities_